Fouz7/himaik-finance-vanilla/README.md

-# Project Name
+# HIMAIK FINANCE

 ## Overview
-This project is designed to [brief description of what the project does].
+This project is designed to monitor the HIMAIK finance.

 ## Features
-- Feature 1
-- Feature 2
-- Feature 3
+- View the data
+- Add the data

 ## Installation
 To install this project, follow these steps: